 Interest rates – They’re unavoidable when it comes to getting a loan, but knowledge is power… If you are aware of what interest rates mean then you can take advantage of them.
 Read on to find out more…

 After reaching a record low of just 1.5% in August this year, the reserve bank has remained faithful that the cash rate will act as a catalyst for economic growth.
 Glen Stevens, the governor of the RBA stated that “overall growth is continuing at a moderate pace, despite a very large decline in business investment”.
 So, the economy is functioning at a

 My suggestion, get busy spending.
 Refinance your loan, seek personal loans, many brokers will help in providing short term loans.
 If you have debt that needs to be consolidated, do it now.
-Of course you can wait, and even then i wouldn’t suggest you refrain.
+Of course, you can wait, and even then I wouldn’t suggest you refrain.
 Franklin Templeton – which had $733 billion of assets under management at the end of September – is betting that the RBA will cut the cash rate two more times, indicating a positive direction for consumers who wish to borrow by mid-2017.
-But like the missus, the future is a unpredictable game, where the odds are skewed.
-Either way saving is a non viable option and many Australians have recognized this trend with the Australian Household Savings Rate declining from 8.8% in the July quarter of 2015 to 8% in the July quarter of 2016.
+But like the missus, the future is an unpredictable game, where the odds are skewed.
+Either way, saving is a non-viable option and many Australians have recognized this trend with the Australian Household Savings Rate declining from 8.8% in the July quarter of 2015 to 8% in the July quarter of 2016.
 Today is a period which is conducive of wealth building, the economic conditions are right for it.
 So get started, I know I have.